From the early beginnings in 2013, through to present day, discover what makes Pinion tick.

 2019 saw the release of the Atom 39, which follows on from the sold-out 2017 Atom and it is the first Pinion watch to be smaller than 40mm.

-In the nine years since its inception, Pinion has gained a notable reputation as a quality British watch brand and has sold its watches across the globe, with many customers coming back for repeat orders.
+In the ten years since its inception, Pinion has gained a notable reputation as a quality British watch brand and has sold its watches across the globe, with many customers coming back for repeat orders.
 This success is down to Piers’ passion and unwavering determination for nurturing the watch brand and the timepieces it releases.